dialogosSoSe17/dialogosSoSe17.github.io/developerdocumentation.md

 When your changes are complete, please proceed as follows:
 * Make sure your code is well commented
 * Push the changes
-* Adjust the developer documentation accordingly
+* Adjust the developer documentation accordingly (if necessary, also the user documentation in the same way)
     * please see the [corresponding notes](contribute.html)
 * If necessary, adjust the website
     * please see the [corresponding notes](contribute.html) (bottom of the page)